-Agility was a huge focus for designing our latest collection, Homebase, for ultralight travel.
+Agility was a huge focus for designing our collections.
 Minimalists don’t want to be weighed down.
 They use their bags more often than most travelers.
 For them, the 45L Outbreaker backpack is “too much bag.”

 The more you travel, the more you value convenience and agility.
 Backpack companies get this.
 Suitcase companies do not.

 The Setout collection is for people at the cutting edge of integrating travel, life, and sometimes work.
 Yet, we chose not to build a smart backpack for them.
 They have their own technology.
 They don’t need to buy it from a luggage company.

 Frequent travelers need luggage that will fit their lifestyle.
 They need luggage that lets them stay agile and smoothly transition from travel to work and back.
 They need to travel light and to travel often.

 I didn’t write this post to bash smart luggage companies or the travelers who love them.
 If they work for you, use them.
 I wrote this post to illustrate why Tortuga doesn’t make smart luggage and how our customers have different needs.

 We have some ideas on how to integrate technology into Tortuga products while still being useful to our customers and true to our brand.
 But that will have to wait until another day.